mbrav/mbrav.github.io/_posts/journal/2018-07-15-crazy-man-fishing-in-the-bathtub.markdown

 tags: [philosophy, existentialism, existence, knowledge, rationality, truth]
 ---

-# The Crazy Man Fishing in the Bathtub

 A particular passage from Camus’s *The Myth of Sisyphus* had been bogging and fascinating my mind lately.
 It appears to have originated from Kafka and proceeds as follows: